Whangārei dental cleaning and dental hygienists

 -

-In a perfect world, you should brush and floss your teeth after every meal.
-However, in today’s busy world, this is not realistic.
-An effective brushing frequency for most healthy people is to properly brush in the morning and floss then brush before bedtime.
-Twice daily is an absolute minimum.
+In an ideal world, you would brush and floss after every meal.
+In reality, this is not always practical.
+For most people, brushing in the morning and flossing then brushing again before bed is effective.
+Brushing twice daily is the absolute minimum.

 -

-If your gums bleed when you brush and or floss, then it means your gums are inflamed.
-Inflamed gums, also known as gingivitis, are the result of bacteria living just under the gum line of your teeth.
-If left untreated, gingivitis can develop into a more severe gum problem known as periodontitis.
+If your gums bleed when you brush or floss, it usually means they are inflamed.
+Inflamed gums, also known as gingivitis, are caused by bacteria living just below the gum line.
+If left untreated, gingivitis can progress into a more serious condition known as periodontitis.

-Your gums will usually bleed when flossing right after gum treatment.
-This does not mean to stop flossing, it means to continue flossing every day until the bleeding stops!
-This is nature’s way of flushing out all the bacterial toxins that remain in the gums.
+It is common for gums to bleed after gum treatment.
+This does not mean you should stop flossing.
+It means you should continue flossing daily until the bleeding stops.
+This is the body’s natural way of flushing out remaining bacterial toxins.

 -